mariorojas/easytribute/comments/README.md

 2. In your project settings.py
    1. Add `comments.apps.CommentsConfig` to INSTALLED_APPS
    2. Add `COMMENTS_APP = 'comments'`
+3. In your project urls.py
+   1. Insert `path('comments/', include('comments.urls')),` before the URLs definition for **django-contrib-comments**
-3. Run `python manage.py migrate` to update your database schema
+4. Run `python manage.py migrate` to update your database schema
-4. For more information, visit the [django-contrib-comments](https://django-contrib-comments.readthedocs.io/en/latest/index.html) official documentation
+5. For more information, visit the [django-contrib-comments](https://django-contrib-comments.readthedocs.io/en/latest/index.html) official documentation